Nuclear Limits on Non-Minimally Coupled Gravity: Introduction

 \section{Introduction}

 Although Einstein's theory of general relativity is very successful, alternative theories have received a great deal of attention.
 For example, in $f(R)$ gravity, the gravitational action is an arbitrary function of the scalar curvature $R$.
-A further modification that has been considered is when the matter Lagrangian is also multiplied by a second function of the scalar curvature.
-This model was first proposed by Bertolami {\it et al.} \cite{Bertolami_2007}, and was subsequently used to reproduce the observed acceleration of the universe \cite{Bertolami_2010a, Bertolami_2014}, galactic rotation curves \cite{Bertolami_2010b, Harko_2010,Bertolami_2010c}, the dynamics of galaxy clusters \cite{Bertolami_2012}, and inflation in the early universe \cite{PhysRevD.83.044010}.
+Nojiri and Odintsov \cite{Nojiri_2004} proposed an alternative where the dark energy Lagrangian is instead multiplied by a function of the curvature.
+Bertolami {\it et al.} \cite{Bertolami_2007} proposed multiplying the entire matter Lagrangian by this function of the curvature and combining it with the non-trivial gravitational action, and this combination was subsequently used to reproduce the observed acceleration of the universe \cite{Bertolami_2010a, Bertolami_2014}, galactic rotation curves \cite{Bertolami_2010b, Harko_2010,Bertolami_2010c}, the dynamics of galaxy clusters \cite{Bertolami_2012}, and inflation in the early universe \cite{PhysRevD.83.044010}.

 While a number of people have explored such theories, relatively few have considered the constraints imposed by pre-existing data \cite{Bertolami_2008b,Bertolami_2013,Castel_Branco_2014,March_2019}.
 In addition, research focuses overwhelmingly on astrophysical scenarios.
 While this makes some sense, as the initial motivation came from this area, there is no reason to expect that the area in which one hopes to see benefits is the best place to look for constraints.
 March {\it et al.} studied the effects of non-standard gravity on ocean experiments \cite{March_2019} and found effects considerably stronger than such astrophysical limits.
 We argue that this result is not surprising, because the strongest constraints come from large density gradients, which can be measured more readily in terrestrial than astrophysical observations.
 We find that looking at nuclei can produce limits many orders of magnitude better than previous limits.